 Yes, you read that right.
 Take everything out of the space.
 All of it.
 Every last item.
 You want those shelves to be bare.
 Remove everything as QUICKLY as possible - don’t even think about the items as you remove them.
 Then, take advantage of the space being totally empty and vacuum and wipe down the surfaces.
 It’s super gratifying, and it will give your finished product that extra sparkle!

-Step 4: Sort By Category
+Step 4: Organize Any Space Through Sorting By Category

 Now you have this huge pile of stuff on the floor, and it looks overwhelming.
 Fear not!
 Step 4 is here to make organizing WAY less intimidating.
 In this step, you are going to sort everything by category.
 Disclaimer: your categories do not have to be perfect.
 They just have to make sense to YOU.
 Pens with pens.
 Shirts with shirts.
 Books with books.
 Group every last item into a category.
 Then, step back and take a deep breath.
 Look at how much BETTER everything looks already!
 I believe it’s so much easier to process information when items are grouped by category.